 - Store authentication credentials (e.g. passwords and/or multi-factor authentication tokens) separately to electronic devices they are used to authenticate to.

 - Avoid connecting electronic devices to any open or untrusted Wi-Fi networks.
-Regardless, use an approved Virtual Private Network (VPN) connection to encrypt all internet traffic.
+Regardless, use a Virtual Private Network (VPN) connection to encrypt all internet traffic.
 Alternatively, use per-application VPNs for all web browsing, email and instant messaging applications.

 - Use encrypted Voice over IP (VoIP) applications for making calls instead of calls in the clear over foreign telecommunication provider networks.